Moths

 Locampa Roseata Caterpillar, Vancouver Island, BC, photo by Bud Logan

 The moth has natural predators throughout the world that include birds, bats, reptiles, amphibians, rodents, and even other insects and larger spiders.
-All around the world, both moths and their caterpillars are known to be a pest, particularly to farmers as the caterpillars can, in some years, eat through a farmer’s crops pretty fast.
+All around the world, both moths and their caterpillars are known to be pests, particularly to farmers, as the caterpillars can, in some years, eat through a farmer’s crops pretty fast.

 Tent Caterpillar Moth, Vancouver Island, BC